aldenbernsteinn/CY.AI/README.md

 ---------

-# Step 3: The easy way to change the personality of your AI
+# Step 3: The easy way to change the personality of your AI (Optional)
- # This step is optional

 - * In your own copy of the yaml. file, see the "SYSTEM" portion, this part is responsible for telling the AI who it is, and how it should act.